aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 ---
 title: Letter from Dan to Chip
-excerpt: >-
-  A personal letter from Dan to Chip and Linda, sharing updates about his cooking job and fishing adventures in Alaska during salmon season.
+excerpt: Personal letters from Dan to Chip and Linda, spanning 5 years of the early 80s
 deprecated: false
 hidden: false
 link: